YinJC/uk-tex-faq/FAQ-replstdcls.md

----
-layout: page
-title: Replacing the standard classes
+# Replacing the standard classes
----

 People are forever concocting classes that replace the standard ones: the present author produced an [`ukart`](http://ctan.org/pkg/ukart) class that used the